 8. Plant a Garden

 Start a garden in the front of your building, in a courtyard, or on the roof.
 Host a community planting event at the beginning of the season, and create a gardening club to make sure its well-tended.
 Gardens not only improve and institution’s image, but they also offer a myriad of educational opportunities.
 They can also provide the community with local and healthy food!
 Gardens are a wonderful tool to help children learn about the natural world and the cycle of the Jewish year.
-Learn how one JCC set up a garden and nature classroom for all ages.
+Check out Grow Torah for intensive, hands-on help establishing a garden and curriculum for earth-based Jewish education.

 9. Speak Up and Get Active